-If you chose to walk the short version of the hike, turn right and follow the dirt road to join the full hike back at (7)!
+If you chose to walk the short version of the hike, turn right, and follow the dirt road to join the full hike back at (7)!

 - Turn rights and walk along the road about 300 m until the big junction with the main road #38 (4).

-- Cross the road, turn right and walk 400 m along road #38 until you see on your left a dirt road with ‡Blue‡ markers.
+- Cross the road, turn right and walk 400 m along with road #38 until you see on your left a dirt road with ‡Blue‡ markers.